Title

 Respondents

-ABS-CBN Broadcasting Corporation and Loren Legarda maintained that The Inside Story is a public affairs program, news documentary, and socio-political editorial protected by the Constitution’s guarantee of freedom of expression and of the press.
-They argued that it falls outside the scope of MTRCB’s prior‐review power.
+ABS-CBN and Loren Legarda contended that The Inside Story is a public affairs program, news documentary and socio‑political editorial protected by the constitutional guarantee of freedom of expression and of the press (Article III, Bill of Rights, 1987 Constitution).
+They argued that such programs should be equated with newspapers and thus exempt from the MTRCB’s prior review requirement; they challenged the constitutionality of several provisions of P.D.
+No. 1986 and the MTRCB rules.

 Key Dates